TarekMagdySayed1/Data-Connectors-API/README.md

 ## AppsFlyer End Points:

-  a. appsflyer/In-app-events: Get all the events (organic, non-orgainc, ios, android) that occurred in appsflyer in the last 24 hours
+  a. appsflyer/In-app-events: Get all the events (organic, non-organic, ios, android) that occurred in appsflyer in the last 24 hours

-  b- appsflyer/Installs: Get all the installs data (organic, non-orgainc, ios, android) that occurred in appsflyer in the last 24 hours
+  b- appsflyer/Installs: Get all the installs data (organic, non-organic, ios, android) that occurred in appsflyer in the last 24 hours

-  c- appsflyer/Uninstalls: Get all the uninstalls data (organic, non-orgainc, ios, android) that occurred in appsflyer in the last 24 hours
+  c- appsflyer/Uninstalls: Get all the uninstalls data (organic, non-organic, ios, android) that occurred in appsflyer in the last 24 hours

   sample response: